-- With the lever labeled 'Close 1st' fully retracted, gently push down on the 'Open 1st' lever to open the load plate.
+3. With the lever labeled 'Close 1st' fully retracted, gently push down on the 'Open 1st' lever to open the load plate.
 Lift the load plate to open it completely.

-- Using your thumb and the index finger, remove the 'WARNING' plastic cap from the socket. - Use your thumb and index finger to hold the CPU by its edges.
-Align the CPU keys, which are semi-circle cutouts, against the socket keys. - Once they are aligned, carefully lower the CPU straight down into the socket.
+4. Using your thumb and the index finger, remove the 'WARNING' plastic cap from the socket.
+5. Use your thumb and index finger to hold the CPU by its edges.
+Align the CPU keys, which are semi-circle cutouts, against the socket keys.
+6. Once they are aligned, carefully lower the CPU straight down into the socket.
 (Do not drop the CPU on the socket.
 Do not move the CPU horizontally or vertically and do not rub the CPU against any pins of the socket, which may damage the CPU or the socket.)

-Warning: You can only install the CPU to the socket in one direction.
+Caution: You can only install the CPU to the socket in one direction.
 Make sure that the CPU is properly inserted into the socket before closing the load plate.
 If it doesn't close properly, do not force it as it may damage your CPU.
 Instead, open the load plate again and double-check that the CPU is aligned properly.

 7. With the CPU in the socket, inspect the four corners of the CPU to make sure that they are flush with the socket.
 8. Close the load plate.
 Lock the lever labeled 'Close 1st', then lock the lever labeled 'Open 1st'.
 Use your thumb to gently push the load levers down until the lever locks.
+9. Repeat steps to install to the remaining CPU socket.